OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 const myImage = {
     type: Excel.CellValueType.webImage,
     address: "https://bit.ly/2YGOwtw",
-    basicType: "Error", // A readonly property.
+    basicType: Excel.CellValueType.error, // A readonly property.
 Used as a fallback in incompatible scenarios.
     basicValue: "#VALUE!" // A readonly property.
 Used as a fallback in incompatible scenarios.
 };
 ```